agentio/serviceinfrastructure/content/docs/endpoints/next17-1.md

 {{< youtube bR9hEyZ9774 >}}

-_The following is a revision of the YouTube transcript linked above, edited for correctness and clarity._
+_The following is a revision of the YouTube transcript linked above, edited for clarity._

 [MUSIC PLAYING]

 FRANCESC CAMPOY: Hello, everybody.
 I'm Francesc Campoy, and today I'm going to be talking about Cloud Endpoints.
 The whole point of the talk is to give you an idea of what Google Cloud Endpoints is able to do today and to also give you a-- let you imagine what we will be adding later on.
 A little bit about myself, I'm a Developer Advocate at Google.
 So my job is to advocate for developers and make them happy.
 I've been working with the Go Team for quite a while.
 And I care mostly about developer experience.
 That is basically my whole goal.
 To have developers that are happy means that their experience should be good.

 And that's why I'm so excited about Google Cloud Endpoints.
 Because it makes developer experience for many things actually nice, which is not something that-- it's not always the word that you can use when you're talking about Auth2 and stuff like that.
 So the agenda for today is going to be-- we're going to start talking first about what is actually an API, and specifically, a REST API, which is part of what